Last updated on November 25th, 2020

 Apart from protein, you can also get omega-3 and omega-6 fatty acids, calcium, selenium, magnesium, and zinc from it.

-8. Chia Seeds (a plant-based protein for daily lives)
+8. Chia Seeds (a plant-based protein for daily life)

-Chia seeds are one of the most favourite plant-based diets for people seeking protein in everyday lives.
+Chia seeds are one of the favourite plant-based diets for people seeking protein in everyday life.

 It is derived from the Salvia hispanica plant and is a native of Guatemala and Mexico.
-The fact that per 1.25 ounces of Chia seeds comprises 6 grams of protein and 13 grams of fibre makes it the most lovable diets by all.
+The fact that 1.25 ounces of Chia seeds comprise 6 grams of protein and 13 grams of fibre makes it the most lovable diet by all.

 These incredibly tiny seeds are full of protein and many other essential contents such as selenium and magnesium, iron, selenium, calcium, antioxidants, and omega-3 fatty acids.